RishiGupta12/SerialPundit/prebuilt-release/ReadMe.md

 -- Latest development release is scm-1.0.4-dev.jar (linux/windows/mac os x, please USE this instead of 1.0.3 as there are large updates included in 1.0.4).

--- Latest stable release is scm-1.0.3.jar (linux/windows/mac os x).
+-- Previous stable release is scm-1.0.3.jar (linux/windows/mac os x).

 ##Platforms supported